 The dreaded interview question, "Tell me about yourself," stumps a lot of folks.
 People of all ages and experience levels often fail to answer this one correctly, in a way that conveys meaningful information to the interviewer—information they will actually use to consider your candidacy.

-That being said, here's my 3-step process for giving them an answer that gets their attention.
+That being said, here's my three-step process for giving them an answer that gets their attention.

 Enthusiasm for solving a business problem they need help with is the quickest way to get a hiring manager's attention.
 Let's face it, they aren't hiring you for the heck of it.
 You need to explain how you can make things better for an employer.

-Companies hire people who can either save and/or make them money.
-So, when you provide examples from your personal or professional past that demonstrate the value your problem-solving skills provide, you are proving your worth.
+Companies hire people who can save and/or make them money.
+So when you provide examples from your personal and professional past that demonstrate the value your problem-solving skills bring, you are proving your worth.

 It also shows that you are thinking like an employee who understands that their job is to make things better for the company.

 Let them know how you hope to grow your skills and abilities by taking your problem-solving skills to the next level.
+Also, mention how passionate you are about what the company does and how you feel connected to its mission (echoing what you wrote in your disruptive cover letter).
 This lets the employer know you plan to focus on being successful and expanding your value to the organization if you get hired.

-If you follow this 3-step guideline, I guarantee you'll create a compelling story that will have the employer sitting up and taking notice.
+If you follow this three-step guideline when answering, "Tell me about yourself," in your next job interview, I guarantee you'll create a compelling story that will have the employer sitting up and taking notice.
 This is your chance to sell your value—don't pass it up!